a student with pink hair and clothing smiling at their cell phone

 Through its pilot texting program, Peak Education found that “open” texting—personalized, relationship-building text messages sent from academic advisors or counselors—significantly correlated with GPA increases.

-Discussed below are three key lessons that academic advisors and other support staff who engage with Generation Z can learn from Peak Education’s pilot study.
+Discussed below are three key tips for boosting student success —perfect for academic advisors and other support staff who engage with Generation Z and are inspired by Peak Education’s pilot study.

-A single text is unlikely to give a student the resources or inspiration they need to propel classroom success.
-What does work is consistent messaging that builds open a student’s responses, enabling staff to better understand the student’s interests, goals and barriers to learning.
+A single text is unlikely to give students the resources or inspiration they need to propel classroom success.
+What does work is consistent messaging that builds upon a student’s responses, enabling staff to better understand the student’s interests, goals, and barriers to learning.

 Being persistent pays off.
-By messaging a student at a consistent candace—nudging, not nagging—during various stages of their education journey, you can pinpoint what content matters most to them and tailor your messaging.
-Conversational AI can especially help with this, enabling educators and administrators to personalize texting at scale.
+By messaging a student at a consistent cadence—nudging, not nagging—during various stages of their education journey, you can pinpoint what content matters most to them and tailor your messaging.
+A higher ed texting platform with Conversational AI can especially help with this, enabling educators and administrators to personalize higher education texting at scale.

 Everyone prefers to consume content and interact with messaging that feels like it was written just for them.
 That’s always been true.

-They most certainly expect the same from their colleges or universities.
+They most certainly expect the same from their higher education institutions.
 Academic advisors who don’t deliver on personalization will struggle to build relationships through texting—and thus, lessen the likelihood that students will feel a strong affinity for their college or university.

-When staff and faculty put in the work to engage learners one-to-one, students value the resulting relationships far beyond transactional assistance.
+When staff and faculty put in the work strategies to increase student engagement and start working one-to-one, students value the resulting relationships far beyond transactional assistance.
 A 2018 poll of Elon University graduates found that the likelihood of an alumnus saying their college experience was "worth it” increased as their number of strong relationships with faculty and staff increased.

 Equally notable is that students rarely cultivate these relationships intentionally.
 In the Elon study, 85% of students with a staff or faculty mentor say the relationship “developed on its own,” perhaps indicating that staff took the first steps.